djpmsft/ADF_Labs/Data integration using Azure Data Factory and Azure Data Share.md

    ![mapped](./assets/images/all-mapped.png)

+1. Select **Snapshot Schedule**.
+Here you can view and enable the automated update schedule provided by data provider.
+Check the checkbox right next to the schedule and select **+Enable**.

 1. Select **Details** tab.

 1. Select **Trigger snapshot -> Full Copy**.
 This will start copying data into the target storage account you specified in the previous step.
 It will take approximately 3-5 minutes for the data to come across.